 As we were a week late, the wild flowers were spread in patches instead of fully covering the ground.
 But it was still amazingly pretty to see pink/purple, blue and yellow flowers cover huge areas together.
 The pictures will provide a better view

 We spent the few remaining daylight hours walking around the plateau – although we did not cover even half the plateau.
 Once it started to get darker, we left Kaas Pathar and started towards Mahabaleshwar.
 Kaas Pathar is midway between town of Satara and Mahabaleshwar.
-Given the trouble we had at finding accommodation last time in Satara, we had ditched the town and booked rooms in Mahabaleshwar this time.
+Given the trouble we had at finding accommodation last time, we avoided Satara and booked rooms in Mahabaleshwar this time.
 It is only 40 km from Kaas to Mahabaleshwar, but it is a hilly ghat road which on hindsight, is probably better not done after dark.

 As soon as it became dark, the fog/clouds rolled in.
 And the road was hemmed in by the jungle on both sides – and it kept climbing up and down like a hilly road – with blind corners and everything.
 And to top it all, it wasn’t a well maintained road.
 Most of the way we were in the second gear, trying to squint into the gloom ahead, looking for broken roads or corners – or the inexplicable two wheeler running without any lights.
 But overall there are very FEW vehicles on that road after dark – in the 40 km we did not come across more than 10 vehicles.
 And it took us about 90 min to reach Mahabaleshwar from Kaas.

 There was one really creepy point at the road, close to Mahabaleshwar, where in the middle of pitch dark forest on both sides of the road, we spot a lighted up area, only to realize it is a graveyard.
-In the middle of a dark fucking forest, covered in fog and not another light to be seen anywhere else.
-Needless to say, we left very quickly, while checking our rearview mirrors carefully.
+In the middle of a pitch-dark foggy fucking forest, the only well-lit place was a graveyard!
+Needless to say, we left very quickly, all the while checking our rearview mirrors carefully.

 The town of Mahabaleshwar at 8pm was quite dead, and it was difficult to find people to ask directions.
 We found our way to our hotel, Saj Resort, without much more drama.
 And we were shown into two huge spacious rooms.
-Dinner was a buffet – quite reasonable – or we were just too hungry after our full day outside.
+Dinner was a buffet – quite reasonable – or maybe we were just too hungry to care.
 The resort was huge, and Rs 3,800 was a fair price for the big rooms we got.